open-io/ansible-role-openio-skeleton/CONTRIB.md

 ### Configure Git Commit Message Template

-- Create a file at `~/.gitmessage-openio` (you can adapt the path if you want) with th following content:
+- Create a file at `~/.gitmessage-openio` (you can adapt the path if you want) with the following content:

 ```text